Knowledge Base Sections ▾

 - Cheapest open-source models: $0.10—0.30/1M

-For flagship models, OpenRouter offers almost no savings — Anthropic and OpenAI do not optimize their top models through intermediaries.
-For open-source models, there's a 10-30% saving relative to direct hosters (Together, Fireworks).
-The cheapest available through OpenRouter is around $0.10/1M for small models with limited quality.
+On flagship models, OpenRouter provides almost no savings—Anthropic and OpenAI do not optimize their top models through intermediaries.
+On open-source models, the savings are 10—30% compared to direct hosts (Together, Fireworks).
+The cheapest thing available via OpenRouter is about $0.10/1M for small models with limited quality.

 But the main comparison is the exact same models.
-JoinGonka provides exactly the models found in the OpenRouter catalog, but at Gonka network prices.
+JoinGonka provides exactly the same models found in the OpenRouter catalog, just at the Gonka network price.
 Let's compare directly (OpenRouter prices per 1M, input/output):

 | Model | Via OpenRouter | Via JoinGonka | Difference |